juspay/hyperswitch-helm/charts/incubator/hyperswitch-stack/README.md

 helm install hyperswitch-v1 . -n hyperswitch
 ```

 That's it!
-Hyperswitch should be up and running on your AWS account  :tada: :tada:
+Hyperswitch should be up and running :tada: :tada:

 ## Post-Deployment Checklist